matthewzar/Activity-Suggester/README.md

 ### Getting an activity:

-Since this endpoint reacts based on the last posted user profile, make sure to use/test it after posting adding a user profile to see how it filters activities.
+Since this endpoint reacts based on the last posted user profile, make sure to only use (or test) it after adding a user profile to see how it filters activities.

 GET -> http://localhost:3000/activity